 |Acer Swift 3 SF314-42-R9YN||Nvidia MX 250/350||Ryzen 7 4700U||4.2|

 Best Gaming Laptop – Overall Pick

-MSI is renowned for manufacturing all things gaming – from desktop components to specialized laptops – with this offering being one of the best value picks around.
+Looking for the ultimate gamers’ laptop?
+MSI is amongst the best gaming laptop companies as it is renowned for manufacturing all things gaming – from desktop components to specialized laptops – with this offering being one of the best value picks around.
 Unlike the brand’s gaming laptops of years gone by, the MSI GL65 Leopard sports a sleek, thin build supported by a rugged metallic chassis to provide resilience against constant movement and handling.